lxsmnsyc/the-fighting-game/docs/game.md

 2. The shop opens with 5 offers.
 3. The player buys cards, rerolls, or starts the battle.
 4. The battle ends and the player earns gold.
 Income rises with the phase.
+5. The battle summary opens. `game.summary` holds the result, the gold earned, the lives lost, how long the fight lasted and what each side did.
-5. The result decides what comes next:
+6. The player calls `game.continueRun()`.
+The result decides what comes next:
    - A win or a draw moves to the next round.
    - A loss costs a life and replays the same round.
+The replay rolls a new shop, but meets the same opponent.
    - Losing the last life ends the run.

 A battle that runs past `BATTLE_TIME_LIMIT` (60 seconds) is a draw.